adelphi-ed-tech/au-courses/courses/school-networks.md

 from this list:

 1. **MyCroft Open Source personal assistant** <https://mycroft.ai>
-   MyCroft is a Free Software, open alternative to systems such as Alexa and Google Assistant.
+   MyCroft is a Free Software alternative to systems such as Alexa and Google Assistant.
    While it runs on a regular desktop computer, it was designed to work on a RPI.
    You can download a pre-configured SD Card image to get started with "PiCroft".
    For this project, you will download and configure MyCroft for your Pi; create